Ade-yem/alx-backend-javascript/0x01-ES6_promise/README.md

 # 0x01.
+ES6 Promises

-ES6 PromisesnnThis project is for javascript promises using ES6
+This project is for javascript promises using ES6 Javascript